paluigi/sdmx/doc/implementation.rst

    Currently, :meth:`.ContentConstraint.to_query_string`, used by :meth:`.Request.get` to validate keys based on a data flow definition, only uses :attr:`.data_content_region`, if any.
    :attr:`.data_content_keys` are ignored.
-   None of the data sources supported by :mod:`pandaSDMX` appears to use this latter form.
+   None of the data sources supported by :mod:`sdmx` appears to use this latter form.

 .. _formats: